-Travel Media Awards 2020 Finalists Announced
+Travel Media Awards 2020 finalists announced

 Travega offers a wide range of marketing solutions within both the leisure and business travel sectors, including revenue generation for some of the UK’s leading travel industry events, alongside bespoke partner event creation and third party event management. travega.co.uk

-This press release was distributed by ResponseSource Press Release Wire on behalf of APL Media (Absolute Publishing) in the following categories: Entertainment & Arts, Travel, Media & Marketing, for more information visit https://pressreleasewire.responsesource.com/about.
+This press release was distributed by ResponseSource Press Release Wire on behalf of APL Media (Absolute Publishing) in the following categories: Travel, for more information visit https://pressreleasewire.responsesource.com/about.